lateinit-apps/guitar-app/docs/PRD.md

 - download tabs in ASCII .txt (our own format)
 - sorting by release names and artists names

-*Note: by release here are considered release category from our databse, look [here](db-schema-explanatory.md) for explanation.*
+*Note: by release here are considered release category from our database, look [here](db-schema-explanatory.md) for explanation.*

 ## Release version